 The process typically starts with a feasibility study.
 We will send you our feasibility study questionnaire to collect the basic information we need, including practice profitability, how much you are interested in saving each year, and basic demographic information on your staff.
 Working with our affiliated actuarial firm, we will prepare studies for you that show how different plan designs are likely to work in your practice.
 If the results look good, we will prepare the plan documents and get the plan up and running.

-Our retirement plans for dentists are designed to meet IRS regulations and legislation.
+Our retirement plans for doctors are designed to meet IRS regulations and legislation.
 Not only do we set up the original plan, but we also maintain it and keep it up to date as the federal pension laws require.

 Since we do this work for many practices around the country, we are able to keep our fees very reasonable.
 We are independent and unaffiliated with any brokerage firms, insurance companies or third party administrators.
 This means that our clients are not locked into costly fee-laden investment platforms.
 Most of our clients choose to invest through low-cost brokerage firms such as Charles Schwab, Fidelity, or Vanguard.
 However, our clients are free to open one or more accounts at whichever firms they choose.